uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 In this activity, you will install Python to your personal computer.
 You only need to install and configure Python once for this workshop, so future lessons will assume that you already have Python installed.

-[Jupyter Lab](https://jupyterlab.readthedocs.io/en/latest/) is a special Python library with an integrated web user interface from [Project Jupyter][jupyter] that enables one to work with documents and activities such as Jupyter notebooks, text editors, terminals, and even custom components in a flexible, integrated, and extensible manner.
+[JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) is a special Python library with an integrated web user interface from [Project Jupyter][jupyter] that enables one to work with documents and activities such as Jupyter notebooks, text editors, terminals, and even custom components in a flexible, integrated, and extensible manner.